SamWalts/samwalts.github.io/index.md

 In addition to collaboration, my ability to communicate technical concepts to stakeholders has grown substantially.
 Throughout my projects, I have consistently had to present complex algorithms and system designs in ways that are easily digestible for non-technical audiences.
 For example, I optimized API usage by reducing unnecessary calls, which not only improved system performance but I was then able to present the data in a more user-friendly format.
 These experiences helped me refine my ability to bridge the gap between technical and business perspectives, an important skill for anyone.
 This shows that I designed and evaluated computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices by completing _Algorithms and Data Structures_ enhancement.
 The program also strengthened my understanding of fundamental computer science concepts, particularly data structures and algorithms.
 I gained hands-on experience implementing algorithms that optimized system performance and user experience.
 For instance, the project I referred to earlier involved refining an algorithm to reduce API calls, which resulted in faster data retrieval and more responsive applications.
 Understanding how to choose the right data structures to achieve these performance gains was critical, as well as the unique trade off of choosing between consuming more memory, or having certain functions take extra time.

-In terms of software engineering and design; I demonstrated and ability , I designed and developed a JavaFX GUI application that integrates with a MySQL database by completing the _Database and Software Engineering and Design_ enhancements.
+In terms of software engineering and design; I demonstrated an ability, to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals by completing by completing the _Database and Software Engineering and Design_ enhancements.
 This project solidified my understanding of full-stack development, from front-end design to back-end database management.
 By implementing MySQL within the JavaFX application, I ensured that the system had robust data storage capabilities, which could efficiently handle complex queries and transactions.
 I was able to keep the program loosely coupled such that it is easily extensible.
 This was accomplished by keeping to the Model View Controller (MVC) design pattern, and ensuing that any change in one of areas would have minimal impact on any other.
 You can see the graphical user interface in _Figure 1a_ below.
 This pattern also ensures that you can easily perform integration and unit testing on each particular aspect of the application.

 <div style="text-align: center;">
     <img src="assets/images/contactApp_GUI.png" width="100%" title="Screenshot of JavaFX Frontend for a Contact Application" />